Shreybanugariya/Restaurant_Booking_and_Waiting_System_in_Django/README.md

 # Restaurant_Booking_and_Waiting_System_in_Django
 A responsive website for booking a table in advance at a restaurant.
-Also, for the peak hours and weakends there is a feature called "ADD WAITING", where a user can add his/her name in the waiting list.
+Also, for the peak hours and in weakends when there is rush, there is a feature called "ADD WAITING", where a user can add his/her name in the waiting list.

 # Features
 1) Booking: